adtile/Full-Tilt/README.md

     <script src="fulltilt.js"></script>

-Start listening for device orientation sensor changes by calling `FULLTILT.DeviceOrientation.start()` at the appropriate point in your web application:
+Start listening for device orientation sensor changes by calling `FULLTILT.DeviceOrientation.start()` or `FULLTILT.DeviceMotion.start()` at the appropriate point in your web application:

     // Start listening for raw device orientation event changes FULLTILT.DeviceOrientation.start();

-Whenever you need to obtain the current device orientation, call the appropriate method depending on the rotation representation you would like to use:
+Whenever you need to obtain the current device orientation or motion, call the appropriate method depending on the data you need:

     // Obtain the screen-adjusted normalized rotation as a Quaternion var quaternion = FULLTILT.DeviceOrientation.getDeviceQuaternion();